-predicted with a large uncertainty (30%).
+predicted with the lowest accuracy (30%) of all solar neutrino fluxes.
 Therefore, LENA would provide a new opportunity for a detailed study of solar physics.
 However, the observation of such solar neutrinos in these detectors, i.e. through elastic scattering, is not a simple task, since neutrino events cannot be separated from the background, and it can be accomplished only if the detector contamination will be kept very low (Alimonti et al., 1998a,b).
-Moreover, only mono-energetic sources as those mentioned can be detected, taking advantage of the Compton-like shoulder edge produced in the event spectrum.
+Moreover, only mono-energetic sources as such mentioned can be detected, taking advantage of the Compton-like shoulder edge produced in the event spectrum.

-Recently, the possibility to detect B solar neutrinos by means of charged-current interaction with the C (Ianni et al., 2005) nuclei naturally contained in organic scintillators has been investigated.
-Even if signal events do not keep the directionality of the neutrino, they can be separated from background by exploiting the time and space coincidence with the subsequent decay of the produced N nuclei.
-The residual background amounts to about 60/year corresponding to a reduction factor of ~ 3 10-4)(Ianni et al., 2005).
+Recently, the possibility to detect 8B solar neutrinos by means of charged-current interaction with the 13C (Ianni et al., 2005) nuclei naturally contained in organic scintillators has been investigated.
+Even if signal events do not keep the directionality of the neutrino, they can be separated from background by exploiting the time and space coincidence with the subsequent decay of the produced 13N nuclei.
+The residual background amounts to about 60/year corresponding to a reduction factor of $\sim 3 \ 10^{-4}$) (Ianni et al., 2005).
 Around 360 events of this type per year can be estimated for LENA.
 A deformation due to the MSW matter effect should be observable in the lowenergy regime after a couple of years of measurements.

 For the proposed location of LENA in Pyhäsalmi (~ 4,000 m.w.e.), the cosmogenic background will be sufficiently low for the above mentioned measurements.
-Notice that the Fréjus site would also be adequate for this case (~ 4800 m.w.e.).
+Notice that the Fréjus site would also be adequate for this topic (~ 4800 m.w.e.).
 The radioactivity of the detector would have to be kept very low $(10^{-17} \text{ g/g level U-Th})$ as in the KamLAND detector.

-Solar neutrinos can be detected by GLACIER through the elastic scattering $\nu_x + e^- \rightarrow \nu_x + e^-$ (ES) and the absorption reaction $\nu_e + {}^{40}Ar \rightarrow e^- + {}^{40}K^$ (ABS) followed by $\gamma$ -ray emission.
+Solar neutrinos can be detected by GLACIER through the elastic scattering $\nu_x + e^- \rightarrow \nu_x + e^-$ (ES) and the absorption reaction $\nu_e + {}^{40}Ar \rightarrow e^- + {}^{40}K^$ (ABS) followed by γ s emission.
 Even if these reactions have low energy threshold (1.5 MeV for the second one), one expects to operate in practice with a threshold set at 5 MeV on the primary electron kinetic energy, in order to reject background from neutron capture followed by gamma emission, which constitutes the main background for some of the underground laboratories (Arneodo et al., 2001).
-These neutrons are induced by the spontaneous fission and $(\alpha, n)$ reactions in rock.
-In the case of a salt mine this background can be smaller.
-The fact that salt has smaller U/Th concentrations does not necessarily mean that the neutron flux is smaller.
-The flux depends on the rock composition since (alpha,n) reactions may contribute significantly to the flux.
+These neutrons are induced by the spontaneous fission of the cavern rock.
+In case of a salt mine this background may be significantly reduced.

 The expected raw event rate is 330,000/year (66% from ABS, 25% from ES and 9% from neutron background induced events) assuming the above mentioned threshold on the final electron energy.
-By applying further offline cuts to purify separately the ES sample and the ABS sample, one obtains the rates shown on Tab.
+By applying further offline cuts to purify separatly the ES sample and the ABS sample, one obtains the rates shown on Tab.
 IX.